PriyanshuDangi/ticketify/docs/api-spec.md

 ```

 **Errors**:
-- `400`: Invalid transaction, transaction already used, or ticket not found
+- `400`: Invalid transaction or duplicate transaction hash
 - `401`: Unauthorized
+- `403`: Ticket does not belong to requesting user
 - `404`: Ticket not found
 - `500`: Failed to add to Google Calendar